-But besides being a ferocious guitar player and a magnetic performer, he was also a sonic omnivore: Prince devoured funk, R&B, rock, synthpop, classic rock and blues—to name a few—and melded them into a singular sound that was defiantly, distinctly his own.
-Known colloquially as the "Minneapolis sound," this stylistic amalgamation eventually came to dominate pop and R&B in the '80s.
+But besides being a ferocious guitar player and a magnetic performer, he was also a sonic omnivore: Prince devoured funk, R&B, rock, synth-pop, classic rock and blues—to name a few—and melded them into a singular sound that was defiantly, distinctly his own.
+Known colloquially as the "Minneapolis sound," this stylistic amalgamation eventually came to dominate pop and R&B in the Eighties.

 That self-confidence rarely wavered throughout his career, but it kept him especially motivated after his 1978 debut LP, the R&B-leaning For You, only spawned the minor hit "Soft & Wet."
 In the next few years, however, Prince stayed focused and flitted between warm funk, futuristic soul, electrified rock, electropunk and new wave.
 Along the way, Prince picked up a few hits—the pulsing disco-lite "I Wanna Be Your Lover" and the falsetto-driven jam "Why You Wanna Treat Me So Bad?"—and earned a reputation for being sexually forthright.

 Commercial and critical success finally aligned for Prince on 1982's 1999—home to the extended seduction "Little Red Corvette" and the title track, a funky dance strut about the end of the world—and 1984's Purple Rain.
-The latter LP heralded many firsts for Prince, including the debut of the Revolution—an eclectic band featuring the duo Wendy & Lisa and drummer Bobby Z., among others—and his first No. 1 singles ("When Doves Cry," "Let's Go Crazy").
+The latter LP heralded many firsts for Prince, including the debut of the Revolution—an eclectic band featuring the duo Wendy & Lisa and drummer Bobby Z., among others—and his first Number One singles ("When Doves Cry" and "Let's Go Crazy").

 But even if films weren't Prince's thing, his music career continued to be red-hot.
-"Raspberry Beret," "Sign O' the Times" and "U Got The Look" reached top 3 the singles charts, while the Time, Sheila E., Sheena Easton and Sinead O' Connor all had hits with Prince-penned tunes.
-In one memorable week in 1986, Prince's own "Kiss" kept the the Bangles' "Manic Monday"—a composition credited to "Christopher," a Prince pseudonym—from hitting No. 1.
+"Raspberry Beret," "Sign O' the Times" and "U Got The Look" reached the Top 3 on the singles charts, while the Time, Sheila E., Sheena Easton and Sinead O' Connor all had hits with Prince-penned tunes.
+In one memorable week in 1986, Prince's own "Kiss" kept the Bangles' "Manic Monday"—a composition credited to "Christopher," a Prince pseudonym—from hitting Number One.

 Once he and Warner Bros. parted ways in 1996, Prince once again started experimenting.
 He released albums not only on traditional labels, but also exclusively via his website, a 1-800 number, with concert tickets and along with The Daily Mail newspaper.
-As a result, many of his late '90s and '00s releases can feel like hidden treasures, difficult to find unless you bought them originally or can find them in a used record store.
+As a result, many of his late nineties and early thousands releases can feel like hidden treasures, difficult to find unless you bought them originally or can find them in a used record store.

 However, to the shock of the entire world, Prince died suddenly and unexpectedly on April 21, 2016, from an accidental overdose of the opioid fentanyl.
 At the time of his death, he was still actively recording and touring.
 He had found creative and live harmony in recent years with the trio 3rdeyegirl, and had taken to writing politically outspoken material such as the solidarity song "Baltimore."